T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

    We update the parameters in the direction that minimize the loss function using a learning rate of 0.1

 # Conclusion
-In this first part we built the foundamental for the understading of neural network.
-In the next part we are goin to see how to affine our techniques.
+In this first part we built the foundamental for the understading of neural networks.
+In the next part we are going to see how to affine our techniques.